 What I am going to reveal will hopefully help you understand how to lose hanging belly and why it happens.

-Hanging belly occurs after pregnancy and, or, a massive weight loss.
+Hanging belly occurs after pregnancy or a massive weight loss.

 There have been times when the mother of my child drove me insane.
 To give you an example, one day, she lost her pen.
-The entire day was spent looking for a bloody pen!
+We spent the entire day looking for a bloody pen!

 That’s not a one-off incident, there were others, but we are here to talk about you and to fix this unsightly problem.

 How to lose a hanging belly, behind the research and experience

 Losing belly fat is hard.
 Losing a hanging belly is harder.
 The bigger you get, the impossible it becomes to lose belly fat.